The demise of nature’s most vicious killer

 There's no doubt the megalodon was amazing.

-Nobody is suggesting that the new action movie The Meg- which burst to the top of international box offices at the weekend - is even remotely scientifically accurate.
-It's a romping, stomping, frightening yarn.
+Nobody is suggesting that the new action movie The Megis even remotely scientifically accurate.
+It's a romping good frightening yarn.

 But there are few things more fascinating than sharks.